qeeg/cpp-io/Paper.md

 streamsize read_some(span<byte> buffer);
 ```

-*Effects:* If `empty(buffer)`, returns `0`.
+*Effects:* If `ranges::empty(buffer)`, returns `0`.
 Otherwise reads zero or more bytes from the stream and advances the position by the amount of bytes read.

 *Returns:* The amount of bytes read.